Thirteenth salary: Details

-A number of countries followed the Philippines, enacting similar thirteenth-salary laws, and some have passed laws about fourteenth- and fifteenth-month pay.
+Several countries followed the Philippines, enacting similar thirteenth-salary laws, and some have passed laws about fourteenth- and fifteenth-month pay.
 Some regions have a compulsory fourteenth salary.
 Brazil has a mandatory fourteenth-month salary, which is treated as a holiday bonus.

+In countries where the 13th salary is prominent, it is typically mandatory, customary, or included in collective agreements.
+While a 14th salary is also mandatory in some countries, it is less widespread than the 13th salary.

 The payment varies by country.
-Some have one payment at the end of the year, and others pay in two installments: one in the first half of the year and the other at the end of the year.
+Some have one payment at the end of the year, and others pay in two installments: one in the year's first half and the other at the end of the year.
 This could motivate people to travel or otherwise enjoy summer holidays.
 Corporations that fail to make the payments may be fined.

 Taxation

-The thirteenth salary is normally tax-exempt, although some countries have restrictions; if the payment exceeds one month's salary, it could be taxable.
+The thirteenth salary is normally tax-exempt, although some countries have restrictions; it could be taxable if the payment exceeds one month's salary.
+The taxation also often depends on how the payment is classified in the specific country.
+If it is considered to be a mandatory salary, it is treated as such and is taxable.
+When considered a bonus, it is usually not taxable unless the amount reaches a certain limit.
+The tax laws do, however, vary from country to country.

 Computation

-The thirteenth salary is most frequently expressed as a one month's salary, or one-twelfth of the annual salary.
-Not all workers are guaranteed this amount, however; in Mexico, most people receive at least 15 days' wages.
+The computation of a 13th salary varies from country to country.
+Nevertheless, the amount usually equals the total annual pay divided by 12 or is expressed as one month's salary.
+The payment is calculated similarly if the country also has a mandatory 14th salary.
+In some countries, the total annual payment is divided into 13 or 14 parts.
+Not all workers are guaranteed this amount; however, most people receive at least 15 days' wages in Mexico.